Convergence rates in the functional CLT for alpha-mixing triangular arrays: Preliminaries and main abstract results

-Next, as discussed in Section \ref{Intro}, these rates are not as good as the rates $O(\sig_n^{-1/2}\ln \sig_n)$ obtained in the independent case.
+Next, as discussed in Section \ref{Intro}, the rates in Corollary \ref{Corr1} are not as good as the rates $O(\sig_n^{-1/2}\ln \sig_n)$ obtained in the independent case.
 To get closer to the latter rates, let us introduce the following ``memory" coefficients: